tetzank/coat/README.md

 A more comprehensive example is provided in [another repository](https://github.com/tetzank/sigmod18contest), using COAT in the context of query processing in a relational database.

+## Type-Based Compilation

+COAT provides special types representing variables in the generated function, named "meta-variables" for easier discussion.
+All operators on these types are overloaded to emit the corresponding instructions through the chosen JIT compiler backend.
+This results in a two-staged compilation depending on the types used.
+C++ variables and all operations on them get compiled at compile-time as normal.
+Operations on "meta-variables" get transformed to JIT API calls at compile-time which generate machine code at runtime.

+The type support is very limited at the moment.
+The only fundamental type is `coat::Value` which represents a signed/unsigned integer of size 1, 2, 4 or 8 bytes.
+Floating point types are currently not supported.
+Furthermore, `coat::Ref` and `coat::Ptr` represent reference and pointer types to `coat::Value`.
+Additionally, `coat::Struct` represents a pointer to an aggregate type like a struct or class, providing access to member variables.
+It is discussed in more detail in the section "Host Program Integration" below.

 ## Control Flow Abstractions

 Next to types for code generation, COAT provides helper functions simulating loop and branch constructs of C++.